ROSS-org/ROSS/README-vis.md

 CODES-vis repo (ross-reader branch).
 In the future we may switch to an already established file format (perhaps something like XDMF), or just further develop what is being used currently.

-Currently the virtual time collection is output as a human-readable csv and data can be written out at any GVT.
-It will eventually be changed to use the buffer and output in binary as well.

 ### Other notes
 There are a couple of other options that show up in the ROSS stats options.